silverstripe/silverstripe-framework/docs/en/00_Getting_Started/07_CSS_Coding_Conventions.md

 ## Legacy conventions

-CSS written prior to SilverStripe 4.0 is not following the conventions outlined above, and will
+CSS written prior to SilverStripe 4.0 is not following the conventions outlined above.
+It is contained in a `legacy/` folder structure.
+If modifying these styles, consider porting them over into the new structure.
+Otherwise, follow these conventions:

 - Class naming: Use the `cms-` class prefix for major components in the cms interface, and the `ss-ui-` prefix for extensions to jQuery UI.
 Don't use the `ui-` class prefix, its reserved for jQuery UI built-in styles.